 Medicare Part B

 A person pays a monthly fee for Medicare Part B, and they have a deductible for the year.
-The deductible varies from year to year, but in 2020, it’ll be $198.
+The deductible varies from year to year, but in 2024, it’s $240.

-However, Medicare doesn’t require you to meet your deductible before it’ll pay for a colonoscopy, and they’ll pay regardless if the colonoscopy is for screening or diagnostic purposes.
+However, Medicare doesn’t require you to meet your deductible before it will pay for a colonoscopy, and it will pay regardless of whether the colonoscopy is for screening or diagnostic purposes.

 Medicare Part C

 Medicare Part C, or Medicare Advantage, is a Medicare plan that includes Part A, Part B, and some prescription drug coverage.
-A person’s Medicare Advantage plan must cover screening colonoscopies as the Affordable Care Act mandates.
+As the Affordable Care Act mandates, a person’s Medicare Advantage plan must cover screening colonoscopies.

-The major consideration if you have Medicare Part C is to ensure the doctor and anesthesia providers are in-network for your plan, since many Medicare Advantage plans require you to seek care with specified providers.
+The major consideration if you have Medicare Part C is to ensure that the doctor and anesthesia providers are in-network for your plan since many Medicare Advantage plans require you to seek care with specified providers.

 Medicare Part D

 Medicare Part D is prescription drug coverage a person may purchase in addition to their other Medicare parts.
-Some Medicare Part D plans may cover prescriptions for a bowel preparation to help clean out the colon prior to a colonoscopy.
+Some Medicare Part D plans may cover prescriptions for bowel preparation to help clean out the colon before a colonoscopy.

-Your Medicare Part D plan should come with an explanation of what medications are covered and which ones are not.
+Your Medicare Part D plan will explain which medications are covered and which are not.

 Medicare supplement plans (Medigap)